bifrost-finance/bifrost/docs/docker/README.md

 There're two Bifrost nodes that you start in previous steps, here you need add EOS node address info and EOS secret key to both running Bifrost nodes by tool **subkey**.

-Replace [eos_producer_ip] with eos producer internal ip address, and then execute the script.
+Replace [eos_producer_internal_ip] with eos producer internal ip address, and then execute the script.
 This script will add necessary data to alice node and bob node.
 ```
 $ ./subkey_setting.sh
 ```